readmeio/rdme/documentation/rdme.md

 #### Dry Run Mode

-If you're setting up new docs or if you're just generally unsure if you've set up your page attributes correctly, the `docs` command has a dry run mode.
+If you're setting up new docs or if you're generally unsure if you've set up your page attributes correctly, the `docs` command has a dry run mode.
 This will allow you preview the changes without actually creating/updating any docs in ReadMe, which can be extremely useful for initial setup (oh, and we have [comprehensive debugging options](#troubleshooting) available as well!).
 To enable dry run mode, use the `--dryRun` flag:

 ```sh
 rdme docs path-to-markdown-files --version={project-version} --dryRun